realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

       <br>
       <i>Reasoning:</i> Because casual reading of the type name <code>UUID2Type</code>
       could be easily misunderstood for a <code>"clazz"</code> of
-      <code>Class&ltUUID2&lt?&gt&gt</code> in plain reading of the name in code.
+      <code>Class&lt;UUID2&lt?&gt&gt</code> in plain reading of the name in code.
 Without the
       <code>Str</code> at the end, you would need to take an extra step to look up the actual type.
     </td>
   </tr>
 </table>

+#architecture

 ## Architecture

 - ### Data
   - `Model`
     - `DomainInfo`
-      - `AccountInfo` - Handles library account details for the `User`, like fines, status, max books, etc. (NO BOOKS TRACKED HERE)
+      - `AccountInfo` - Handles library account details for the `User`, like fines, status, max books, etc.
+        - Note: NO BOOKS TRACKED HERE, only account details and limits for a `User` for all Libraries in the system.
       - `Bookinfo`    - Handles book details, like title, author, source library, etc.
       - `UserInfo`    - Handles user details, like name, email, books held, can give books to other users, etc.
       - `LibraryInfo` - Handles library details, lists of books on hand, users registered to it, checking books in and out,